280 billion. That’s the estimated number of emails sent and received in 2018. Daily.

 The AES256 protocol keeps your email secure and your data safe, with encrypted messages instantly visible to all Spike users and just a click away for non-Spike users.
 Additionally, you have the option of turning email encryption on or off in just a single click, bringing convenience and speed to your daily communications.
 However, our commitment to security doesn’t stop there, and Spike’s encryption technologies also cover your video and voice calls for the ultimate in online protection.

 In the information age, your private data is a statistical representation of what makes you unique.
 Ensuring the integrity of that data is crucial, and email encryption is among the safest ways to secure your communications across any network.
-Thankfully, Spike’s Super Stealth Encryption is on-hand to help both businesses and individuals stay safe online with the latest technologies and tools.
 Discover how Spike brings you the protection you need in a data-hungry world and rest assured your digital information is in safe hands.